Mandy-cyber/Everything-iPod/README.md

 # Everything-iPod
 > I'm just a sleepy girl, there's a lot of rough edges and things to adjust/fix/add/remove in the repo.
-Tek time with me, soon come!
+Soon come!

 <!-- START OF MDTOC -->
 ### Table of Contents